 How will rent be paid to Desert Oasis Communities and what does it cover?

-The BAH is paid as rent, insurance and reasonable utilities.
+The BAH is paid as rent and reasonable utilities.
 Service members will pay their BAH in the form of an allotment.
-BAH covers electricity, natural gas, water, sewer, trash collection, and basic renters insurance.
-Desert Oasis Communities renters insurance plan includes liability and personal property components.
+BAH covers electricity, natural gas, water, sewer, and trash collection.

 Who is going to start and stop my allotment?